Bazel basics

 bazel build //tools:drake_visualizer

-file under drake/tools/ and build the target based on the rules defined in the BUILD.bazel
+`//tools` tells `bazel` that the path of the target is *drake/tools/*.
+What's followed after `:` is the target `drake_visualizer`. `bazel` will find the `BUILD.bazel` file under *drake/tools/* and build the target based on the rules defined in the `BUILD.bazel`.

 bazel run //examples/double_pendulum:double_pendulum_demo

-will detect the relevant file modification.
-If the files are changed, this command will build first and then run immediately after the build. :
+`bazel run` will detect the relevant file modification.
+If the files are changed, this command will build first and then run immediately after the build. `:` is followed by the executable binary, in this case, `double_pendulum_demo`.

 bazel build --compilation_mode=dbg //examples/multibody/inclined_plane_with_body